nodeshift/nodeshift/README.md

 Currently, nodeshift will only create resources based on the files specified,  in the future, its possible somethings could be created by default

+#### Template Parameters

+Some templates might need to have a value set at "run time".
+For example, in the template below, we have the `${SSO_AUTH_SERVER_URL}` parameter:

+        apiVersion: v1
+        kind: Deployment
+        metadata:
+            name: nodejs-rest-http-secured
+        spec:
+          template:
+            spec:
+              containers:
+                - env:
+                  - name: SSO_AUTH_SERVER_URL
+                    value: "${SSO_AUTH_SERVER_URL}"
+                  - name: REALM
+                    value: master

+To set that using nodeshift, use the `-d` option with a KEY=VALUE, like this:

+    nodeshift -d SSO_AUTH_SERVER_URL=https://sercure-url

+__note that we left off the "${}" on the key,  nodeshift knows to search for a key with ${} added back on__

+For more on writing openshift templates, [see here](https://docs.openshift.org/latest/dev_guide/templates.html#writing-templates)

 ### Advanced Options

 There are a few options available on the CLI or when using the API